jrbgit/blockchain_data/WARP.md

 This is a **Multi-Chain Blockchain Analytics Platform** that monitors and analyzes blockchain data across multiple networks including GLQ Chain (GraphLinq), Ethereum, Polygon, Base, Avalanche, and BNB Smart Chain.
 The system provides real-time monitoring, historical data processing, and comprehensive analytics for DeFi, DEX, and general blockchain activity.

+**Environment**: This project is optimized for **Linux/WSL (Windows Subsystem for Linux)** environments and has been migrated from Windows to ensure better compatibility and performance.

 ## Core Architecture

 ### Multi-Chain Design